qla0000/chatbot-hyprland/README.md

-# LibreWolf AI Chat for Hyprland
+# AI chat Hyprland window

 A minimal AI chat interface configuration that removes the LibreWolf/Firefox toolbar for a clean chat-only experience.